 Allies at the End of Empire: Loyalists, Nationalists, and the Cold War, 1945-76 (with Daniel Branch, eds).
 Routledge: London & New York, September 2017.
 Pp. ix + 190.
 ISBN 978-1-138-06319-8.

-This wars of decolonization fought by European colonial powers after 1945 had their origins in the fraught history of imperial domination, but were framed and shaped by the emerging politics of the Cold War.
+This wars of decolonisation fought by European colonial powers after 1945 had their origins in the fraught history of imperial domination, but were framed and shaped by the emerging politics of the Cold War.
 In all the counter-insurgencies mounted against armed nationalist risings in this period, the European colonial powers employed locally recruited militias to fight their 'dirty wars'.
 Styled as 'loyalists', these militias fought against nationalists.
 Loyalist histories have been neglected in the nationalist narratives that have dominated across the former colonial territories.
 This book offers the first comparative assessment of the role played by these allies at the end of empire.
-Their experience illuminates the deeper ambiguities of the decolonization story: some loyalists were subjected to vengeful violence at liberation; othersactually claimed the victory for themeselves and seized control ofr the emergent state; while others still maintained a role as fighting units into the Cold War.
-The overlap between the history of decolonization and the emergence of the Cold War is the central theme in the studies presented here.
-The essays in this collection discuss the categorization of these 'irregular auxiliary' forces after 1945, and present seven case studies from five European colonialisms, covering nine former colonies - portugal (Angola), the Netherlands (Indonesia), France (Algeria), Belgium (Congo) and Britain (Cyprus, Kenya, Aden, South Yemen and Oman).
+Their experience illuminates the deeper ambiguities of the decolonisation story: some loyalists were subjected to vengeful violence at liberation; others actually claimed the victory for themselves and seized control of the emergent state; while others still maintained a role as fighting units into the Cold War.
+The overlap between the history of decolonisation and the emergence of the Cold War is the central theme in the studies presented here.
+The essays in this collection discuss the categorisation of these 'irregular auxiliary' forces after 1945, and present seven case studies from five European colonialisms, covering nine former colonies - Portugal (Angola), the Netherlands (Indonesia), France (Algeria), Belgium (Congo) and Britain (Cyprus, Kenya, Aden, South Yemen and Oman).

 Resilience and Collapse in African Savannahs: Causes and Consequences of Environmental Change in Eastern Africa (with Michael Bollig, eds).
 Routledge: London & New York, January 2017.
 Pp. x + 232.
 ISBN 978-1-138-28877-5.